 - Mindfulness for Urban Youth

-Forest Fein is the curriculum director and lead instructor of the Osher Center’s Mindfulness Programs for Youth, which include the Mindfulness for Teens and Mindfulness for Urban Youth programs.
+Forest Fein, MA is the Head of Youth Mindfulness Programs and lead instructor of the Osher Center’s Mindfulness Programs for Youth, which include the Mindfulness for Teens and Mindfulness for Urban Youth programs.

-Through community partnerships with non-profit organizations like Larkin Street Youth Services and Year Up, Mr. Fein designs and teaches mindfulness-based wellness programs that support at-risk and homeless youth and those who serve them, to experience greater resiliency, health and well-being.
-These innovative programs and retreats incorporate mindfulness, yoga, social and emotional intelligence, and the science of happiness and well-being to help youth and adults transform their lives.
-Since 2013, through the generous support of the Lisa and John Pritzker Family Fund, his programs have touched the lives of over 3,000 underserved youth.
+Through community partnerships with non-profit organizations like Larkin Street Youth Services and Year Up, Mr. Fein designs and teaches mindfulness-based wellness programs that support at-risk and homeless youth and those who serve them to experience greater resiliency, health and well-being.
+These innovative programs and retreats incorporate mindfulness, yoga, social and emotional intelligence, and positive psychology to help youth and adults transform their lives from the inside out.
+Since 2013, through the generous support of the Lisa and John Pritzker Family Fund, these programs have touched the lives of over 3,500 underserved youth.

 Education and Training